ckronlage/AID-HS/docs/install_docker.md

 :::

-5. **WARNING:** If you do not have GPU on your computer (e.g. Mac laptop) you will need to open the compose.yml file and remove the last 6th lines of the text (everything that includes `deploy` and below).\
+5. **WARNING:** If you do not have GPU on your computer (e.g. Mac laptop) you will need to open the compose.yml file and remove the 6th lines of the text below (everything that includes `deploy` up to secrets).\
 Your file should look like that:
 ```
 services: